LivePersonInc/developer-center/pages/documents/RichMessaging/QuickReplies/Quick-Replies-Google-RCS.md

 ### Limitations

 * Maximum of 11 replies for each template
 * Each quick reply can contain up to 25 characters
 * Colors of quick reply bubble frames is taken by default from the profile branding color that the brand has configured
-* Agent or bot will receive an error when trying to send a Quick Replies if the text exceeds 25 characters
+* Agent or bot will receive an error when trying to send Quick Replies if the text exceeds 25 characters